frameless/huishoudboekje-nl-design-system-demo/README.md

 - Please make sure you have `docker-compose` installed.
 It comes with [Docker Desktop](https://docs.docker.com/compose/install/).
 - Run `docker-compose up -d` to launch all the services and the backend.
 This might take a few moments as the services execute some migrations on the database.
+  - If you run into an error `Could not copy ./protos`, make sure you have files in `/proto` by running `(cd mesh; bash copy-protos.sh)`.
 - Run `docker-compose -f docker-compose.dev.yaml up -d` to launch all the services except the csharp services.
 For local development its easier to debug when these are run locally.
 - Add the --build tag when you want all the containers to rebuild
 - It's best to run the frontend application natively on your system using [NodeJS](https://nodejs.org/nl/).